Florian-lan/MengProject/README.md

 ## Web with React

-1. initialize based on package.json
+1. initialize based on package.json `npm install`
-   ` npm init`
 2. run the appilcation with webpack so far
-   `npm run dev`
-   *Please refer to the configuration file for specific fun commands*
+   `npm run dev` , *Please refer to the configuration file for specific fun commands*